 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Neuroendocrine Tumor of the Gastrointestinal Tract.
+This is the first page of Cancer.Net’s Guide to Neuroendocrine Tumors of the Gastrointestinal Tract.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About neuroendocrine tumors

 A neuroendocrine tumor (NET) begins in the specialized cells of the body’s neuroendocrine system.
 These cells have traits of both hormone-producing endocrine cells and nerve cells.
 They are found throughout the body’s organs and help control many of the body’s functions.
-Hormones are chemical substances that are carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.
+Hormones are chemical substances that are carried through the bloodstream to have a specific effect on how other organs or cells in the body behave.
+All NETs have the potential to become metastatic.
 Most NETs take years to develop and grow slowly.
 However, some NETs can be fast-growing.
 See the Stages and Grades section to learn more.

 NETs can develop in any part of the body.
 NETs develop most commonly in the gastrointestinal (GI) tract or in the lungs (learn more about NETs of the lung).
 GI tract NETs and lung NETs used to be called carcinoid tumors.
 Some NETs start in the pancreas.
 Rare types of NETs that develop in or on the adrenal glands are called pheochromocytoma or paraganglioma.
 Learn more about NETs that develop in other parts of the body.